As a student in the Newhouse NYC program, you will learn from industry professionals at the top of their game.

-Newhouse NYC students take classes in the evening, taught by talented media professionals working in the industry.
-All classes take place at the Fisher Center, Syracuse University’s academic campus in New York City—a state-of-the-art teaching facility that supports the university’s goal of providing every student a chance to study in one of the world’s greatest, most dynamic metropolitan areas.
+In the evening, you will take coursework taught by talented media professionals who are working in the industry.
+Classrooms are located at the Fisher Center, a state-of-the-art teaching facility that supports Syracuse University’s goal of providing every student with a chance to study in one of the world’s greatest, most dynamic metropolitan areas.

 I treated my Newhouse NYC semester like one long networking session.
 From taking classes with some amazing professors to learning from inspiring bosses at my internship, everyone I interacted with helped shape where I am today.

 Omneya Aboushanab ’18 Newhouse NYC Internship: “The View“ Current Job: Production associate and researcher at NBC News

 BDJ 510: Making News: The Business of News and Non-Fiction Storytelling

 The news and non-fiction television business, like the rest of the media, is undergoing the greatest and most rapid systemic changes in its history.
 And New York City – as the home to the corporate, production, and editorial headquarters of cable news and non-fiction channels, the network news divisions, and digital startups like Vice and Buzzfeed – is at the epicenter of these seismic changes.